EsamTolba/TCR-CoM/Python-code/README.md

 - Refine the submitted PDB file by one of the available PDB-editors to avoid inaccurate results
 - The submitted structure of MHCI-TCR or MHCII-TCR should not contain more than five chains
 - The code requires defining at least 3 chain IDs for MHCI-TCR or 4 chain IDs for MHCII-TCR
-- Please make sure that the defined chains do not contain any solvent molecules
+- Please make sure that the defined chains do not contain any non-protein atoms